 I found this consultation invaluable.
 In fact, a very nice local gas engineer came around and gave me some free advice.
 But, even if he had charged his hourly rate, it would definitely have been worth the investment and reassurance.

-Generally, what I do is I light the burner so it’s on a small flame.
+Generally, I light the burner so it’s on a small flame.
 Then I position the burner torch through the concrete block at the burner port opening.

 Once the lighted burner torch is in place, then I increase the size of the flame.
 I do this by adjusting the control knob on the burner head, rather than on the tank or regulator.